Asupkay/GCP-App-Engine-Node-Tutorial/README.md

 # App Engine Node.js Hello World Tutorial
 This is a tutorial on how to deploy a Node.js app to App Engine Standard Environment.
 I chose the standard environment because of its better scaling abilities and scale to zero functionality.
+This leads to less overall cost.
+You can read more from the presentation also saved to this directory.

 # Steps
 1. Create a GCP project in the Google Cloud console